martinokello/RicardoByMartin/README.md

 Using LocalStorage, I used a library that allows an abstraction of browser local storage to act as Session Storage to allow login/logout effectively.

-Use Cases initially defined allowed me to walk through the implementation.
+Use Cases initially defined, allowed me to walk through the implementation.